JanealSmi/MC_Robotics_Library/How_To_Code_C/Motors.md

   ```
 Here the bot will move forward on both wheels, connected to port 0 and 3 at 100 power for 5 seconds.

-Try experimenting with the direction by changing the +100 to a -100
+Try experimenting with the direction by changing the +100 to -100